lambdadog/zettelkasten-mode/README.md

 # `zettelkasten-mode` for Emacs

-`zettelkasten-mode` is an implementation of a Zettelkasten software in Emacs.
+`zettelkasten-mode` is an implementation of a Zettelkasten note-taking software in Emacs.

 ## What is a Zettelkasten?